robvet/dapr-workshop/Assignment01/README.md

 1. Open the file `src/FineCollectionService/test.http` in VS Code.
 The request in this file simulates sending a detected speeding-violation to the FineCollectionService.

-1. Click on `Execute request` in the file to send a request to the API.
+1. Click on `Send request` in the file to send a request to the API.

 1. The response of the request will be shown in a separate window on the right.
 It should be a response with HTTP status code `200 OK` and no body.